Signs of Nursing Home Abuse

 Contact a New York Nursing Home Abuse Lawyer

-If your loved one has been the victim of abuse within a nursing home or other long-term care facility, you are undoubtedly going through an emotionally difficult and confusing time.
-You trust these care facilities to provide your loved one with the care and respect they deserve.
+If your loved one has been abused within a nursing home or other long-term care facility, you are undoubtedly going through an emotionally difficult and confusing time.
+You trust these care facilities to give your loved one the care and respect they deserve.
 However, once that trust has been broken, it can be difficult to understand how to move forward.

-At Hach & Rose, LLP, our experienced team of nursing home negligence attorneys will support you and guide you through the legal process in obtaining justice on behalf of your loved one.
+At Hach & Rose, LLP, our experienced team of nursing home negligence attorneys will support you and guide you through the legal process of obtaining justice on behalf of your loved one.